Grand Cities Bird Club

 An area just south of the Point Bridge has been planted to native grasses and forbs.
 Where left unmowed, this habitat has attracted such prairie species as Sedge Wren, Bobolink, LeConte's Sparrow, and Nelson's Sparrow.
 An oxbow is favored by a variety of ducks and Great Blue Heron.

-The dense shrubby area farther in has not been explored, but appears to be a good spot for Black-billed Cuckoo.
+The dense shrubby area further in has not been explored, but appears to be a good spot for Black-billed Cuckoo.

 Sedge Wren